Configuring Jamf Pro to Use LDAP Over SSL When Authenticating with Active Directory

 - AD administrator installs the signed certificate and root certificate on the domain controller queried by Jamf Pro

-- Jamf Pro administrator installs root certificate into Java keystore and restarts Tomcat (only if using Jamf Pro 9.93 or earlier)
+- Jamf Pro administrator installs root certificate into Java keystore and restarts Tomcat (not applicable on Jamf Cloud shared instances)

 - Jamf Pro administrator configures Jamf Pro to use SSL